-- 11 Best Things to Do in Disney Springs for Families
+- Best Things to Do at Disney Springs with Kids

 - 1. Visit the Coca-Cola Store

 - 2. Soar Via Characters in Flight

 - 3. Eat Dessert First

 - 7. Take a Boat (or Car Boat) Ride

 - 9. Kid Friendly Rides at Disney Springs